tafaltens/learngit/README.md

 # Learning git using nanoHUB

-This is a work in progress- very initial draft form right now...  just practicing pushing.
+This is a work in progress- very initial draft form right now...  just practicing pushing commits from nanoHUB.